 Most of the digital nomads are programmers also known as a coder or software developers.
 The job of a computer programmer is vitally important in today’s digital-focused century, which is why the number of openings in this field continues to grow day by day.

 A programmer’s job includes writing code for new mobile applications or computer programs, testing, and fixing bugs.
-Computer programmers have strong critical thinking and problem-solving skills and enjoy using logic to solve complex problems.
+Computer programmers are good at critical thinking and have strong problem-solving skills and enjoy using logic to solve complex problems.

 Programming is a valuable skill set that may allow you to pursue opportunities in various fields, including finance, healthcare, graphic design, or digital marketing.

 There are many specific job titles you can have as a computer programming professional:

 • Web developer